hipc-book/hipc-book.github.io/_lectures/6-internode_parallelism.md

 Before moving on, we'll just briefly revisit an issue from Unit 3 -- techniques for monitoring performance.

-Firstly, the MPI library provides a convenient timing function that we can use (and it's one of the few functions that doesn't return `MPI_SUCCESS` or an error!).
+The MPI library provides a convenient timing function that we can use (and it's one of the few functions that doesn't return `MPI_SUCCESS` or an error!).

 ```c
 double MPI_Wtime();